meonkeys/shb/src/book.md

 #### Jellyfin

+Jellyfin is a personal streaming media server.
 I was stoked to see how Jellyfin showed up as an excellent and complete FOSS alternative to Plex.

 ### Bad surprises